sravanithummapudi/springboot_application_jobportal/README.md

 - View applied jobs and their statuses.

 ## Recruiter Features:
-Create and manage job listings.
+-Create and manage job listings.
-View applications from Job Seekers.
+-View applications from Job Seekers.
-Download resumes submitted by Job Seekers.
+-Download resumes submitted by Job Seekers.
-Track and manage the applicants for each job post.
+-Track and manage the applicants for each job post.

 ## Technology Stack
-Backend: Spring Boot (Java)
+-Backend: Spring Boot (Java)
-Frontend: HTML, CSS, Thymeleaf
+-Frontend: HTML, CSS, Thymeleaf
-Database: MySQL (or any other database of your choice)
+-Database: MySQL (or any other database of your choice)
-Security: Spring Security (for authentication and authorization) Version Control: GitHub (for source code management
+-Security: Spring Security (for authentication and authorization)

+## Application Overview